About the German-Indonesian Energy Cooperation

 The International Climate Initiative (IKI)

 The International Climate Initiative (IKI) is a key element of Germany’s international climate finance commitment, providing support to developing and emerging countries in line with the Paris Agreement.
 Since its inception in 2008, IKI has funded over 950 projects, with a total investment nearing €6 billion.
-As of 2022, IKI is managed by the Federal Ministry for Economic Affairs and Energy (BMWE), in close collaboration with the Federal Ministry for the Environment, Climate Protection, Nature Conservation and Nuclear Safety (BMUKN) and the Federal Foreign Office (AA).
+IKI is managed by the Federal Ministry for the Environment, Climate Protection, Nature Conservation and Nuclear Safety (BMUKN), in close cooperation with the Federal Foreign Office (AA) and the Federal Ministry for Economic Cooperation and Development (BMZ).
 These ministries work together to support partner countries in mitigating climate change impacts, conserving natural carbon sinks, and promoting biodiversity, aligning with the Convention on Biological Diversity (CBD).

 In Indonesia, IKI plays a significant role in the country’s energy transition by supporting projects that promote the shift towards renewable energy and help reduce carbon emissions.
 The initiative collaborates with local stakeholders to implement policies and technologies that support Indonesia’s commitment to reducing greenhouse gas emissions in line with its Nationally Determined Contributions (NDCs) under the Paris Agreement.
 IKI’s involvement includes funding renewable energy projects, improving energy efficiency, and fostering innovations in clean energy technologies.
 The initiative also supports efforts to mitigate deforestation and degradation, which are critical aspects of Indonesia’s climate action plan, helping to align local efforts with global environmental goals.